pkutaj/pkutaj.github.io/_posts/2021-02-02-meeting-type-conflicts-in-powershell.md

 categories: [powershell]
 ---
 ## usecase
-The concern is documenting a mistake in the following code that aimed at adding a leading zeroes to the first nine months of the year (1 → 01)
+The concern is documenting a mistake in the following code that aimed at adding a leading zero to the first nine months of the year (1 → 01)

 ```powershell
 $today = Get-Date